Marriage And The Land Of Disability

 A new selfishness must develop if YOU are to survive.
 That is the selfishness needed to return to your dreams and plans for yourself.
-The need to re define and plot a course to yourself and your goals so that you keep going on in spite of your children.
+The need to redefine and plot a course to yourself and your goals so that you keep going on in spite of your children.
 These things must be concretely pursued even against the likelihood that some of them will ever develop.
 Ireland, I want to see it.
-My husband he wants a Bachelor’s degree.
+My husband, he wants a Bachelor’s degree.
 I’d like to write a book.
 We both want to grow spiritually too.
 We’ve gotta keep dreaming those dreams while loving our perfectly imperfect child as well as our perfectly typical one.
-And through all of that there is the committment to our marriage and the keeping of promises we’ve made.
+And through all of that, there is the commitment to our marriage and the keeping of promises we’ve made.

 I choose to love my husband as a friend and partner.
-It is a choice we both make everyday.
+It is a choice we both make every day.
 Nothing in this life is free, not even love.
 Plain and simple.
-Special needs and disability destroys marriages to the tune of something like 80%.
+Special needs and disability destroy marriages to the tune of something like 80%.
 The pressures are not small.
 The odds are against us to a staggering degree.
 It is at times outright hard.
 It is painful sometimes.
 It is often draining.
 And it has never been fair!

 And yet here we are my husband and I. The two very selfish people.
 We are sober strong healthy and sticking it out.
 We love our kids and see the perfection of God’s timings, blessings, and gifts.
 We are cheerleaders and weight bearers for our children.
 We are also careful enough to be that for each other.
 We are feeling the death of an old selfishness and embracing the birth of a new kind.